-Elected Officials (BCEO) meetings, meetings of state and local government, or other like meetings, and;
+- ii) COWIB has a policy which provides direction on the circumstances under which costs for meals can be reimbursed.
+The policy: - a) The meal is a part of a luncheon or banquet in which participation by these individuals is required or encouraged, such as civic group meetings, board meetings, Board of Chief Elected Officials (BCEO) meetings, meetings of state and local government, or other like meetings, and; - b) The individual will not be receiving per diem allowance for the time period that includes the meeting and meal.
 An agenda of the meeting is to be attached to the request for reimbursement or invoice for the meal expense.